ddnexus/pagy/README.md

 ### Unlike the other gems

-- Pagy is very modular and does not load any unnecessary code in your app _(see [why...](https://ddnexus.github.io/pagy/quick-start#configure))_
+- Pagy is very modular and does not load any unnecessary code (see [why...](https://ddnexus.github.io/pagy/quick-start#configure))_
-- It doesn't impose limits on your code even with collections|scopes that already used `limit` and `offset` _(see [how...](https://ddnexus.github.io/pagy/docs/how-to/#paginate-pre-offset-and-pre-limited-collections))_
+- It doesn't impose limits even with collections|scopes that already used `limit` and `offset` _(see [how...](https://ddnexus.github.io/pagy/docs/how-to/#paginate-pre-offset-and-pre-limited-collections))_
 - It works with fast helpers OR easy to edit templates _(see [more...](https://ddnexus.github.io/pagy/docs/how-to/#use-templates))_
-- It raises real `Pagy::OverflowError` exceptions that you can rescue from _(see [how...](https://ddnexus.github.io/pagy/docs/how-to/#handle-pagyoverflowerror-exceptions))_ or use the [overflow extra](https://ddnexus.github.io/pagy/docs/extras/overflow) for a few ready to use common behaviors
+- It raises `Pagy::OverflowError` exceptions that you can rescue from _(see [how...](https://ddnexus.github.io/pagy/docs/how-to/#handle-pagyoverflowerror-exceptions))_ or use the [overflow extra](https://ddnexus.github.io/pagy/docs/extras/overflow) for a few ready to use common behaviors
 - It does not impose any difficult-to-override logic or output

 ### Better Components